ABOUT THE TRAINING

 When is the next training?

-If you are in the educational sector and would like this training delivered to your team, organisation or workplace (online or face-to-face), please get in touch via the contact us form.
+If you would like this training delivered to your team, organisation or workplace (online or face-to-face), please get in touch via the contact us form.

 Where is the training?